carlonicora/obsidian-rpg-manager/README.md

 One possible solution to the cons of having the relationships in the Frontmatter is to copy the links in the body of a note.

+RpgManager includes the elements included in the body of the note in the list of elements; however, they do not have any specific metadata information associated to them.

 ### RpgManager Codeblock

 To start using RpgManager, please [install and activate it](#installation) in your Obsidian vault and then use a